general information

 In many cases, you may reapply for naturalization if USCIS denies your application.
 If you are denied because you failed the English or civics test, you may reapply for naturalization as soon as you want.
 You should reapply whenever you believe you have learned enough English or civics to pass both tests.
 If you lose your Certificate of Naturalization, you may get a new one by submitting an “Application for Replacement Naturalization/Citizenship Document” (Form N-565) to the USCIS.
 You may temporarily use your United States passport as proof of citizenship if you do not have your certificate.
 Dual Citizenship means that a person is a citizen of two countries at the same time.
 Dual nationality laws and policies depend on each country.
 Dual citizens owe allegiance to both the United States and the foreign country and they are required to obey the laws of both countries.

-1. The basic requirements to apply for naturalization Be age 18 or older
+1. The basic requirements to apply for naturalization

 Be a permanent resident for a certain amount of time (Usually 5 years but less for some individuals)